 Special educational needs and/or disabilities (SEND), or pupils with certain health conditions: Pupils with SEND or certain health conditions can face additional safeguarding challenges.
-These children may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect, or bullying.
+These children may not outwardly show signs of abuse and/or may have difficulties in communication about abuse and/or may have difficulties in communication about abuse or neglect, or bullying.